 My path to becoming an economist is quite unconventional.
 I started formally studying Economics only after entering the workforce, having completed my full-time education in another field.
 While working a full-time job, I pursued an undergraduate degree in Economics through distance learning from LSE and University of London, and later obtained a master’s degree in Economics part-time at University of Hong Kong.
 I continued my academic pursuit by earning a PhD in Economics part-time at Chinese University of Hong Kong.
 After completing my PhD, I continued working in industry for three more years before transitioning to academia as a lecturer at my alma mater in 2019.
 In 2021, I joined the University of Reading.

-I became an applied microeconomist because I enjoy explaining human behaviour through the lens of price theory.
-I find it fascinating to interpret the world using this approach and am particularly drawn to topics that fall outside the traditional boundaries of Economics.
-My current research interests include beauty, parenting, child development, household structure, labour earnings, and football (soccer).
+I am an applied microeconomist with a passion for using simple price theory to explain human behaviour and testing these ideas with real-world data.
+I find it fascinating to interpret the world through this lens and am particularly interested in questions that extend beyond the traditional boundaries of Economics.
+My current research interests include beauty, parenting, sleep, child development, household structure, labour earnings, and football (soccer).

 Education